-Provost Blackwell served as dean of the Gatton College of Business and Economics from 2012-2018.
-In that capacity, he led the fundraising efforts toward a $65 million expansion and renovation of the Gatton College facility, considered one of the premier business education facilities in the country.
+Before being appointed as Provost in January 2018, Dr. Blackwell served as Dean of the Gatton College of Business and Economics at UK from 2012 to 2018.
+Under his leadership, the college increased overall enrollment by 36 percent; increased freshman enrollment by 67 percent; and achieved record rates of retention and graduation.
+He led the fundraising efforts toward a $65 million expansion and renovation of the Gatton College facility, considered one of the premier business education facilities in the country.
 The initiative was funded completely with private dollars.
-Also during his tenure, the college dramatically increased its enrollment and the number of faculty members contributing to the ethnic, racial, and gender diversity of the college.
+The college raised over $100 million in new private funds during his tenure.

-Before joining the UK family, he served as the Associate Dean for Graduate Programs and Republic Bank/James W. Aston Professor of Finance at Texas A&M University's Mays Business School.
-Before joining Texas A&M, Provost Blackwell served as a Director in KPMG’s Forensic practice and as a Director in PricewaterhouseCoopers’ Financial Advisory Services practice.
-Before his consulting career, he served as a Finance professor for 13 years, teaching at Emory University's Goizueta Business School in Atlanta, the University of Georgia, the University of Houston, and the University of Rochester's William E. Simon School of Business Administration.
+From 1998 to 2002 he served as a Director in KPMG’s Forensic practice and as a Director in PricewaterhouseCoopers’ Financial Advisory Services practice.
+Before his consulting career, Dr. Blackwell served as a Finance professor for 13 years at the University of Georgia, the University of Houston, and Emory University.

 Dr. Blackwell has a national reputation as a finance scholar and his published work establishes his expertise on a broad range of topics, including corporate finance, commercial bank management, executive compensation, and securities underwriting.
 His papers on these topics have appeared in the leading scholarly journals of Finance and Accounting such as Journal of Finance, Journal of Financial Economics, Journal of Financial and Quantitative Analysis, Journal of Accounting Research, and Journal of Accounting and Economics.